 Since then, other cannabinoid receptors have been identified as well, including cannabinoid receptor type 2 (CB-2).
 CB-2 is found primarily in the immune system, digestive system and many of the body’s major organs.

 The discovery of CB-1 and CB-2 changed everything.
 It prompted a hunt for the body’s own cannabinoid-like chemicals that naturally interact with these receptors.
 Over time, doctors, researchers and scientists have unveiled the endocannabinoid system as a whole.
 The ECS has three parts: endocannabinoids (cannabis-like substances that naturally occur inside the body), receptors in the nervous system and around your body (that endocannabinoids and cannabinoids bond with) and enzymes (that help break down endocannabinoids and cannabinoids).

 While the size and scope of the endocannabinoid system is still being discovered, the ECS is crucial for homeostasis.
 The body naturally wants to keep its internal environment stable, regardless of the circumstances in the outside world.
 In order for homeostasis to occur, the body activates ECS to help correct it.

-For example, when you’re feeling exhausted and can’t keep your eyes open, that’s ECS reminding you it’s time for sleep.
-When your body is perspiring at the gym, that’s ECS helping you cool down.
-In other words, when your temperature is too hot or too cold, your heart is beating too fast or your hormones are unbalanced, ECS steps in.
+For example, when you’re feeling exhausted and can’t keep your eyes open, that’s your ECS reminding you it’s time for sleep.
+When your body is perspiring at the gym, that’s your ECS helping you cool down.
+In other words, when your temperature is too hot or too cold, your heart is beating too fast or your hormones are unbalanced, your ECS steps in.